 - Operation and maintenance of the vehicle must be performed only by qualified personnel. - Before driving, conduct a walk around inspection and check that all baggage compartment doors and equipment access doors are securely shut. - Make sure good visibility is maintained at all times.
 Keep windshields clean and free of obstructions. - Adjust the driver's seat so that all controls can be reached easily. - Always wear your safety belt when driving. - Check the instrument panel frequently.
 Do not operate the vehicle when dials or indicators do not indicate normal operating conditions. - Always pay attention to pedestrians passing in front and behind the vehicle.
 Always yield to pedestrians at pedestrian walkways. - Do not drive over obstacles on the road.
 Empty boxes, piles of leaves, and snowdrifts could conceal hidden dangers that could damage the vehicle suspension and underbody. - When turning or changing lanes, signal your intention well in advance. - When approaching to make a right turn, reduce the space between the vehicle and the curb to make sure another vehicle cannot pass on the right.
-Since the vehicle makes wide turns, allow enough space to make safe turns. - Switch from high beams to low beams when meeting or following other vehicles within 500 feet (150 meters). - Never leave the vehicle unattended with the engine running, or with the key in the ignition.
-Turn off the engine, remove keys and apply the parking brake before leaving the vehicle. - Shut-off the engine before refueling, adding oil, performing maintenance or servicing tasks, unless stated otherwise.

-- Fuel is highly flammable and explosive.
+Since the vehicle makes wide turns, allow enough space to make safe turns. - Switch from high beams to low beams when meeting or following other vehicles within 500 feet (150 meters). - Never leave the vehicle unattended with the engine running or with the key in the ignition.
+Turn off the engine, remove keys and apply the parking brake before leaving the vehicle. - Shut-off the engine before refueling, adding oil, performing maintenance or servicing tasks, unless stated otherwise. - Fuel is highly flammable and explosive.
 Do not smoke when refueling.
-Keep away from open flames or sparks. - Do not run the engine or HVAC system with access doors left open.
+Keep away from open flames or sparks.

+- Do not run the engine or HVAC system with access doors left open.
 Close compartment doors before operating any equipment. - Do not remove the surge tank filler cap or the cooling system pressure cap when the engine is hot.
 Let the engine cool down before removing filler caps. - Do not attempt to push or pull-start the vehicle. - The service life of the vehicle depends on the kind of maintenance it receives.
 Always record any problems and report them immediately to maintenance personnel.
+After each trip, perform a system diagnostic to check if error codes and anomalies were recorded in the vehicle electronic modules.